• Home

 In Memoriam

 This page is began in 2022 to recognize Valley Bluegrass members who have left us, as well as members of the larger bluegrass community who have had an impact on us.
+Please feel free to email Pat Moore if you have a suggestion for additions to this page.

 There were many wonderful folks who were members of our organization and gave in some way to the community, whether it was as a performer, writer, promoter, audience member - you all make up what is our Valley Bluegrass community.
 We thank you for your contribution and honour your gift of music/music appreciation.